 - a.
-Details the strength of the network, inclusive of the contributions, services and rurality of each network member. - b.
+Details the strength of the network, inclusive of the contributions, services, and rurality of each network member. - b.
 Clearly describes the organizational structure of the network and depicts the relationship between network members; illustrating the network's ability to implement the activities outlined in the work plan. - c.
 Evidence that the applicant organization has the staffing and infrastructure necessary to oversee program activities and serve as the fiscal agent for the award. - d.
 Provides a clear and coherent staffing plan that includes all of the requested information for each proposed project staff and has a direct link to the activities proposed in the work plan year 1 and the anticipated staffing needs for years 2-4. - e.
+Documents at least 0.5 FTE allocated for staff at the network level to coordinate data collection and reporting across all network partner clinical sites.

-Details how the Project Director will serve as the lead on the award; make staffing, financial, or other adjustments to align project activities with the project outcomes; and facilitate collaborative input across network members to fulfill the proposed project activities in the work plan and HRSA-required reporting requirements. - i.
-If there will not be a permanent Project Director at the time of the award, the quality and extent to which the applicant details the process for hiring a Project Director in a timely manner (i.e., the number of known candidates, the projected start date or the position, etc.). - f.
-Provides the resumes and/or biographical sketches that details the qualifications and relevant experience for each proposed project staff member. - i.
-If there will not be staff on board at the time of the award, the extent to which the applicant details the process and timeline for hiring staff (i.e., the number of known candidates, the projected start date or the position, etc.).
+Demonstrates the capacity for travel to each network clinical site. - f.
+Demonstrates how each network partner clinical site has a designated data point of contact who will liaise and coordinate data collection and reporting with the network data staff. - g.
+Details how the Project Director will serve as the lead on the award; make staffing, financial, or other adjustments to align project activities with the project outcomes; and facilitate collaborative input across network members to fulfill the proposed project activities in the work plan and HRSA-required reporting requirements. - If there will not be a permanent Project Director at the time of the award, the quality and extent to which the applicant details the process for hiring

+- a Project Director in a timely manner (i.e., the number of known candidates, the projected start date or the position, etc.). - h.
+Provides the resumes and/or biographical sketches that details the qualifications and relevant experience for each proposed project staff member. - If there will not be staff on board at the time of the award, the extent to which the applicant details the process and timeline for hiring staff (i.e., the number of known candidates, the projected start date or the position, etc.).

-Criterion 6: SUPPORT REQUESTED (15 points) - Corresponds to Section IV's Budget and Budget Narrative
+Criterion 6: SUPPORT REQUESTED (10 points) - Corresponds to Section IV's Budget and Budget Narrative

 - a.
-The extent to which the budget narrative logically documents how and why each line item request (such as personnel, travel, equipment, supplies, information technology, and contractual services) supports the goals and activities of the proposed award-funded activities over the length of the 4-year period of performance. - b.
-The extent to which resources and staff are allocated to satisfy network engagement and data collection requirements at each network site.
+The extent to which the budget narrative logically documents how and why each line item request (such as personnel, travel, equipment, supplies, information technology, and contractual services) supports the goals and activities of the proposed award- funded activities over the length of the 4-year period of performance. - b.
+The extent to which resources and staff are allocated to satisfy network engagement and data collection requirements at each network site. - c.

-c.
 The degree to which the estimated cost to the government for proposed awardfunded activities is reasonable.